 According to the Uniform Commercial Code, a series of laws pertaining to commercial transactions in the U.S., your signature serves as a warranty.
 You are telling not just the person you’re giving the check to, but also that bank that cashes it, that the check is valid and unaltered.

 Step 4: Give the check to the recipient.

 Once the check is properly endorsed with your signature and the recipient’s name, the recipient can cash or deposit it.
 It’s best if you go with the recipient when they attempt to deposit or cash the check; as noted above, many places that accept or cash third-party checks require that both parties be present and show photo ID.

 When to Create a Third-Party Check

-With the rise of digital payment methods, third-party checks are a lot less common than they used to be, and nowadays, you’ll typically only use them in a few instances.
+With the rise of digital payment methods, third-party checks are a lot less common than they used to be; nowadays, you’ll typically only use them in a few instances.
 For example, auto insurance companies will usually pay out a claim in the form of a check made out to you.
 You are then expected to endorse the check over to the mechanic who repairs your car.
-Using third party checks to settle private debts (such as one between you and your friend for the concert tickets) is another option, but it is rare.
+Using third party checks to settle private debts (such as one between you and your friend for concert tickets) is another option, but it is rare.

 If you decide you don’t need to create a third-party check, see our related research for information on how to cash a check yourself rather than signing it over.

 Where to Cash or Deposit a Third-Party Check